MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 **Business requirements:** Because of the nature of the data that this solution stores, data residency is critically important.
 Lamna Healthcare Company operates under a strict regulatory framework that mandates that data must remain in a specific location.

-**Suggested approach:** Lamna might consider a [Zone-redundant (spread) deployment](#deployment-approach-3-zone-redundant-spread-deployments), or [Zone-redundant (spread) deployment with backup across regions](#zone-redundant-spread-deployments-with-backup-across-regions).
+**Suggested approach:** Lamna might consider a [Zone-redundant deployment](#deployment-approach-3-zone-redundant-deployments), or [Zone-redundant deployment with backup across regions](#zone-redundant-deployments-with-backup-across-regions).
 They could also consider a [Multi-region deployment](#deployment-approach-4-multi-region-deployments) if there are multiple regions that fit their data residency requirements.

 ##### Banking system